kuzmak161-creator/abc-pascal-tui/README.md

 abc-pascal-tui is an IDE for Pascal based on the PascalABC.NET compiler, utilizing a Python-based TUI (Text User Interface).

 ## DOWNLOAD
-To download the IDE, you must first install Python, Mono, Git, and the Textual library.
+To download the IDE, you must first install Python, Mono, Git, and the Textual library DotNet isn't necessary yet (it's needed to run binaries that don't work properly on Mono).

 <p align="center">